rodrigocarvajal/biodataclub/meetings/december_2019/README.md

 - Participants will be placed into teams based on the projects chosen during registration.
 These teams will be lead by a team leader who submitted their project idea to the hackathon organizing committee.
 Teams will have approximately 24 hours to develop a deliverable product (e.g. package, new method).
 - The maximum number of participants per team may need to be capped based on popularity.
 Preference will be given to early registrants.
 - Each team will have 5 minutes to present their final product on Friday.
 Product demonstrations or slides will be acceptable.
-- A panel of judges (the BBSR Advisory Committee) will pick the winning project.
+- A panel of judges (Drs.
+John Koomen, Dana Rollison, John Schatzle, and AC Tan) will pick the winning project.
 The winning project will be judged by the following categories:
   - Reproducibility
   - Impact on Moffitt
   - Usability